viraj2712/plugin-api.go.cd/source/includes/elastic-agents/_022-should-assign-work.md

 ## Should Assign Work

 When there are multiple agents available to run a job, the server will ask the plugin if jobs should be assigned to a particular agent.
 The request will contain information about the agent, the job configuration and the environment that the agent belongs to.
+This allows plugin to decide if proposed agent is suitable to schedule a job on it.
+For example, plugin can check if flavor or region of VM is suitable.

 <p class='request-name-heading'>Request name</p>